Skip to main content

 Architecture Overview

-The indexing system consists of several key components working together: IndexerJob orchestrates the entire indexing process as a resumable job.
+The indexing system consists of specialized components working together: IndexerJob orchestrates the entire indexing process as a resumable job.
 It maintains state across application restarts and provides detailed progress reporting.
 IndexerState preserves all necessary information to resume indexing from any interruption point.
-This includes the current phase, directories to process, and accumulated statistics.
-EntryProcessor handles the complex task of creating and updating database records while maintaining referential integrity through materialized paths.
-FileTypeRegistry identifies files through a combination of extensions, magic bytes, and content analysis to provide accurate type detection.
+This includes the current phase, directories to process, accumulated statistics, and ephemeral UUID mappings for preserving user metadata across browsing-to-persistent transitions.
+DatabaseStorage provides the low-level database CRUD layer.
+All database operations (create, update, move, delete) flow through this module for consistency.
+DatabaseAdapter implements both ChangeHandler (for filesystem watcher events) and IndexPersistence (for indexer job batches).
+Both pipelines use the same code to write entries to the database via DatabaseStorage.
+MemoryAdapter implements both ChangeHandler (for filesystem watcher events) and IndexPersistence (for indexer job batches).
+Both pipelines use the same code to write entries to the in-memory EphemeralIndex.
+This dual-implementation architecture unifies watcher and job pipelines, eliminating code duplication between real-time filesystem monitoring and batch indexing operations.
+FileTypeRegistry identifies files through extensions, magic bytes, and content analysis.
 The system integrates deeply with Spacedrive’s job infrastructure, which provides automatic state persistence through MessagePack serialization.
 When you pause an indexing operation, the entire job state is saved to a dedicated jobs database, allowing seamless resumption even after application restarts.

 Indexing jobs can run for hours on large directories.
 The resumable architecture ensures no work is lost if interrupted.